VishnuK1947/AthLedger/README.md

 ## Our Vision 🎯

-AthleDger aims to revolutionize how athletic data is shared and monetized.
+AthLedger aims to revolutionize how athletic data is shared and monetized.
 We believe athletes should have complete control over their performance data and the ability to benefit from sharing it.
 Our platform ensures transparency, security, and fair compensation for valuable athletic insights.